Statement of Purpose

 - Videotape all clients who consent to be taped:

-- A minimum of 4 different clients' sessions need to be reviewed in supervision each semester, at least 2 client per supervisor.
+- A minimum of 8 different clients' sessions need to be reviewed in supervision each semester, at least 4 clients per supervisor.

 - Webcams should be prepared prior to each intake session and all appropriate clients should be approached at that time.